GreenGiraffe1/Vienna-Destinations/README.md

-# Vienna Vacation - Neighborhood Map
+# Vienna Destinations Web App

-**Vienna Vacation - Neighborhood Map** is a project that displays my favorite vacation destinations in Vienna on a custom
+**Vienna Destinations Web App** is a project that displays my favorite vacation destinations in Vienna on a custom
 [Google Map](https://www.google.com/maps), and provides some information about each retrieved from [Wikipedia's](https://www.wikipedia.org) API when